satcasm/Patatap/README.md

 ## Instructions

-First fork and clone the repo to get your own version of the application in the local system or you can download the zip file and proceed further.
+First fork and clone the repo to get your own version of the application in the local system or you can download the zip file.

 ```
 git clone https://github.com/satcasm/Patatap.git